fnikolai/frisbee-www/content/en/docs/quick-start/index.md

 ## Step 1.
-Environment preparation
+Prepare Kubernetes Environment

 Please ensure that the Kubernetes cluster and Helm package manager are deployed before the trial.
 If they are, go to Step 2.